-When initiating opioid therapy, the lowest dose possible should be given to an opioid naïve patient and titrated to affect while monitoring for complications.
+When initiating opioid therapy, the lowest dose possible should be given to an opioid naïve patient and titrated to affect.
 Opioid therapy should begin with a short acting drug and rotate to a long acting/extended release if indicated.
 A decision to continue opioid therapy beyond the trial period should reflect a careful evaluation of benefits, adverse events, and potential risks (89).

-Ongoing Monitoring and Adapting the Treatment Plan:
+23 Ongoing Monitoring and Adapting the Treatment Plan:

-The physician should regularly review the patient's progress, including any new information about the etiology of the pain or the patient's overall health and level of activities (90, 91, 92).
-When possible, collateral information about the patient's response to opioid therapy including the medications' effects on physical, functional, and psychosocial activities, as well as signs of adverse effects such as sedation or other impairment should be obtained from family members or other close contacts.
-The physician should regularly review North Carolina Controlled Substance Reporting System data.
-The patient should be seen more frequently while the treatment plan is being initiated and when the opioid dose is being adjusted (93 - 100).
-As the patient is stabilized in the treatment regimen, follow-up visits may be scheduled less frequently.
+The physician should regularly review the patient's progress, including any new 24 information about the etiology of the pain or the patient's overall health and level of 25 activities (90, 91, 92).
+When possible, collateral information about the patient's 26 response to opioid therapy should be obtained from family members or other close 27 contacts.
+The physician should regularly review North Carolina Controlled 28 Substance Reporting System data.
+The patient should be seen more frequently while 29 the treatment plan is being initiated and when the opioid dose is being adjusted (93 -30 31 100).
+As the patient is stabilized in the treatment regimen, follow-up visits may be 32 scheduled less frequently.

-At each visit, the results of chronic opioid therapy should be monitored by assessing what have been called the "5As" of chronic pain management.
-These include a determination of whether the patient has had a reduction in pain (Analgesia), improved physical, functional and psychosocial Activity, the presence of Adverse effects, evidence of Aberrant substance-related behaviors, and a change in Affect (101, 102).
-Validated brief assessment tools that measure pain and physical, functional and psychosocial activities, such as the three- question "Pain, Enjoyment and General Activity" (PEG) scale (103) may be helpful and more time efficient in general medical settings.
+At each visit, the results of chronic opioid therapy should be monitored by assessing 1 what have been called the "5As" of chronic pain management.
+These include a 2 determination of whether the patient has had a reduction in pain (Analgesia), 3 4 improved physical, functional and psychosocial Activity, the presence of Adverse effects, evidence of Aberrant substance-related behaviors, and a change in Affect (101, 5 102).
+Validated brief assessment tools that measure pain and physical, functional and 6 psychosocial activities, such as the three- question "Pain, Enjoyment and General 7 Activity" (PEG) scale (103) may be helpful.
+8

-Continuation, modification or termination of opioid therapy for pain should be contingent on the physician's evaluation of the patient's progress toward treatment goals and assessment of substantial risks or adverse events (104, 105, 106, 107).
-A satisfactory response to treatment would be indicated by a reduced level of pain, and improved physical, functional and psychosocial activities (108, 109).
-Information from family members or other caregivers should be considered in evaluating the patient's response to treatment (110, 111, 112).
-Use of measurement tools to assess the patient's level of pain, activity, and quality of life (such as a visual analog or numerical scale) can be helpful in documenting therapeutic outcomes (113, 114).
+10 Continuation, modification or termination of opioid therapy for pain should be contingent on the physician's evaluation of the patient's progress toward treatment goals 11 and assessment of substantial risks or adverse events (104, 105, 106, 107).
+A satisfactory 12 response to treatment would be indicated by a reduced level of pain, and improved 13 physical, functional and psychosocial activities (108, 109).
+Information 14 from family members or other caregivers should be considered in evaluating the 15 patient's response to treatment (110, 111, 112).
+Use of measurement tools to assess 16 17 the patient's level of pain, activity, and quality of life (such as a visual analog or numerical scale) can be helpful in documenting therapeutic outcomes (113, 114).
+18

 Risks associated with opioids increase with escalating doses.
 The physician should avoid opiate dose escalation without adequate attention to risks or alternative treatments.
-Clinicians should avoid over-reliance on opioids as the primary or only treatment modality, including using opioid dose escalation as the only response to a complaint of inadequate pain relief.
 The physician should be continuously attentive to the use of opiates with other respiratory depressants such as benzodiazepines or alcohol, and using opiates in the setting of other comorbidities such as mental illness, respiratory disorders and sleep apnea, and a pre-existing substance use disorder.

-Periodic Drug Testing:
+27 Periodic Drug Testing: